VitalVoices helps students be better listeners

 Connection with Community

-Three years of lessons allow you to deliver up to two lessons per week 32 weeks a year.
+Three years of lessons allow you to deliver one to three lessons per week all year.

 We have everything you will need!